rtoal/plang-glossary/README.md

 ### Superclass
 A class that has been subclassed.

+### Supplier
+A function with no parameters that produces a value.

 ### Symbol
 A named primitive entity whose value is, essentially, itself.
 Also known as an **atom**.